JeremiahCheatham/archlinux/README.md

     # loadkeys uk

-### Setup Internet
+### Setup Wifi
-If you need to setup wireless internet first find the name of your wife adapter.
+If you need to setup wireless internet first find the name of your wife ADAPTER.

     # iwctl device list | grep station | cut -f 3 -d " "